Australia is a sporting nation. Whether it’s playing or watching, we love our sports and many young boys will play sports during their adolescence.

-Aussie Rules Football has long been one of Australia’s most popular sports and is still by far the most watched sport in terms of game crowds and tv viewership (the Australian Football League or AFL is the premier professional Aussie Rules Football competition).
+Aussie Rules Football has long been one of Australia’s most popular sports.
+It’s still the most watched sport in terms of game crowds and TV viewership (the Australian Football League or AFL is the premier professional Aussie Rules Football competition).

 Although it’s much more popular in the southern states such as Victoria (the official birthplace of Aussie Rules Football), South Australia and Western Australia, it has grown exponentially in recent decades to build strong footholds in traditional Rugby League states such as New South Wales and Queensland.

 The Northern Territory has also long been an Aussie Rules loving state with many indigenous players from Northern Territory finding success in the AFL.